oracle-livelabs/oci/terraform-infrastructure/network/network.md

 ![picture11](images/ocingw.png)

-**3. Defining a Service Gateway**

-In the terrafrom.tfvars file, navigate to the sgw\_params data structure.
+6. In the terraform.tfvars file, navigate to the sgw\_params data structure.
 Within the sgw\_params you will see that there is an oci-sgw data blocks that defines an Service gateway.

-Copy the variable strings below and paste it into the oci-sgw data block.
+7. Copy the variable strings below and paste it into the oci-sgw data block.

 ```
 <copy>